Aiven-Labs/app-multimodal-search-CLIP-PostgreSQL/slides/slides.typ

   MODEL_NAME = 'ViT-B/32'
   DEVICE = "cuda" if torch.cuda.is_available() else "cpu"
   ```
-  ...but we delegate _loading_ the model to a function
+  ...but what if we delegate _loading_ the model to a function
 ]

 // The types of the values are found from the docstring for clip.load